shyaradigital/Wedding_Invitation_Site/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-## Current Build Configuration
+## ✅ Configuration Complete

-The build command has been updated to only generate Prisma client and build the Next.js app.
-Database setup needs to be done separately.
+The Prisma schema has been updated to use PostgreSQL (required for Vercel), and the build command will automatically set up the database during deployment.

 ## Required Steps for Deployment